saeed-sufi/ned/README.md

 * `wp_footer()` at the end of the **footer.php** file (right before the ending body tag) is responsible for activating the js files which typically run at the end of the page loading.

+ * In order to make generic menus and showing the menu link in admin panel, we need to add `register_nav_menu('headerMenu', 'Header Menu')` to `add_theme_support` hook.
+Then in the html, use `wp_nav_menu` function to use the menu you created in the admin panel.

 In order to go live with your website, first install **all-in-one wp migration** plugin and export the wp data and import it in your from your admin live wordpress import the data.